-Teams must have a minimum of three days of practice prior to holding a full team scrimmage.
+Student-Athlete Conditioning should be a priority when considering scheduling scrimmages and games.
+Teams should complete a minimum of 15 days of conditioning prior to their first contest.
+Conditioning time may virtual and/or inperson and may include partial and/or full team practices and skill work.
+Teams must have a minimum of 10 days of practice prior to holding a full team scrimmage.
 Teams may hold a maximum of two scrimmages prior to the first contest date.
 All scrimmages must be held with schools located geographically close to one another.